huggingface/optimum-habana/examples/stable-diffusion/README.md

 ## ControlNet

-ControlNet was introduced in [Adding Conditional Control to Text-to-Image Diffusion Models](https://huggingface.co/papers/2302.05543) by Lvmin Zhang and Maneesh Agrawala.
-It is a type of model for controlling StableDiffusion by conditioning the model with an additional input image.
+ControlNet was introduced in [Adding Conditional Control to Text-to-Image Diffusion Models](https://huggingface.co/papers/2302.05543) by Lvmin Zhang and Maneesh Agrawala, enables conditioning the Stable Diffusion model with an additional input image.
+This allows for precise control over the composition of generated images using various features such as edges, pose, depth, and more.

-Here is how to generate images conditioned by canny edge model:
+Here is how to generate images conditioned by Canny edge model:

 ```bash
 python text_to_image_generation.py \